 Platform-based Open Source Software Ecosystems

-Popular OSS, such as the Linux kernel or Node, are platform-based, which means that they evolve around a digital platform that is the “extensible codebase of a software-based system that provides core functionality shared by the modules that interoperate with it and the interfaces through which they interoperate” (Tiwana et al. 2010, p.
+With modern software systems changing from a monolithic to a platform-based design (Hanseth and Lyytinen 2010), software is created “on top” of digital platforms, that is the “extensible codebase of a software-based system that provides core functionality shared by the modules that interoperate with it and the interfaces through which they interoperate” (Tiwana et al. 2010, p.
 675).
-When the platform orchestrator opens the digital platform for external developers, it transitions to a software ecosystem (Bosch 2009; Messerschmitt and Szyperski 2003).
-In software ecosystems, third-party developers contribute their time, knowledge, and skill to increase the value of the ecosystem by participating in it through the contribution of modules (Roberts et al. 2006), which are “add-on software subsystem that connect to the platform to add functionality to the platform” (Tiwana et al. 2010, p.
+When the platform orchestrator opens the digital platform for third-party developers, it transitions to a software ecosystem (Bosch 2009), which consists of the digital platform, its interfaces, complementary modules, and the developers (Tiwana 2013).
+In software ecosystems, developers contribute their time, knowledge, and skill to increase the value of the ecosystem by participating in it through the contribution of modules (Roberts et al. 2006), which are “add-on software subsystem that connect to the platform to add functionality to the platform” (Tiwana et al. 2010, p.
 676).
 In this scenario, the platform functions as a hub with the complementary modules as spokes connected through application programming interfaces (APIs) or other technical standards (Jacobides et al. 2018).
-Accordingly, we define platform-based open source software ecosystems (POSSE) as “a collection of digital artifacts [i.e., modules] that co-evolve through mutual interference, and the social actors related to these artifacts that are linked by a common interest” (Eck and Uebernickel 2016, p.
+This transformation is also evident in OSS, where the resulting platform-based open source software “incorporate principles from open source development as well as traditional engineering principles (e.g. modular system design)” (Cataldo and Herbsleb 2010, p.
+66).
+Accordingly, we define platform-based open source software ecosystems (POSSE) as “a collection of digital artifacts [i.e., modules] that coevolve through mutual interference, and the social actors related to these artifacts that are linked by a common interest” (Eck and Uebernickel 2016, p.
 2).

+The modular system design affords coordinating large numbers of developers that contribute interdependent modules through an ecosystem (Jacobides et al. 2018) in which interoperability with the platform core is ensured through the usage of the platform’s interfaces (Tiwana 2015).
+Therefore, POSSE involve “a large and heterogeneous collection of stakeholders that need to collaborate effectively in order to produce successful outcomes” (Cataldo and Herbsleb 2010, p.
+65).
+Hence, they strongly depend on the contributions of a number of third-party developers that build complementary modules, which add functionality to the digital ecosystem.
 By enabling contributions by external actors, digital ecosystems are seen as a growing source of innovation where capabilities shift to the outside of the organization (Parker et al. 2017; Yoo 2013; Yoo et al. 2010).
-The modular architecture allows for the coordination of heterogeneous third-party developers that contribute interdependent modules through an ecosystem (Jacobides et al. 2018) in which interoperability with the platform core is ensured through the usage of the platform’s interfaces (Tiwana 2015).
-This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the interdependencies of social and technical layers involved.
+This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the dynamics between the social and technical aspects of the ecosystem.

-Social and Technical Interdependencies in Open Source Projects
+Socio-Technical Dynamics in Platform-based Open Source Ecosystems